rberenguel/Guillotine/README.md

 _NOTE_: On MacOS you will need to have the presentation in a window (since full screen apps don't allow anything on top of them).

+See also [GuillotineJS](https://github.com/rberenguel/GuillotineJS) for a HTML and Javascript version you can use for web-based presentations. _GuillotineJS_ can solve the issue of _Guillotine_ not working for full-screen presentations.

 <img src="readme_resources/screenshot.png" width="760"/></a>

 Here you can see a small animation of how to use it.
 I've tried to make it as easy as possible, at least as long as you have a mouse with scrollwheel.
 If that's not the case, there are also keyboard controls to resize everything.